Slovenian Basketball League: Competition format

 In the regular season, ten teams play each other three times for a total of 27 games.
 If a team competes in international competitions (Basketball Champions League, EuroLeague or EuroCup Basketball) and plays at least ten international games per season, that team automatically enters the quarterfinals and does not compete in the regular season.
 The bottom-placed team of the regular season is relegated to the 2.
 SKL.

 The top seven teams from the regular season advance to the quarterfinals and are joined by a team that did not compete in the regular season.
 In the quarterfinals and semifinals, a best-of-three playoff is used.
-The semifinal winners advance to the best-of-five championship finals, with the winners being crowned league champion.
+The semifinal winners advance to the best-of-five championship finals, with the winners crowned as league champions.